abdullahakintobi/beepjoker/README.md

-# 🤖 BeepJoker – Your AI-Powered Telegram Joke Bot
+# 🤖 BeepJoker – AI-Powered Telegram Joke Bot

 **BeepJoker** is a fun, AI-powered Telegram bot that delivers a single hilarious joke (with emojis!) based on any topic you mention.
 Just tag the bot in a message like `@BeepJoker cats`, and it’ll do the rest.